jayliew/cidr-scan/README.md

 # cidr-scan
-bash script to scan your subnets
+bash script to scan your subnets.

 Usage: